Royofficely/Web-Scraper/README.md

 - 🎯 **Configurable Depth**: Set the maximum depth for URL recursion to control the scope of your scraping.
 - 🔍 **Smart URL Filtering**: Include or exclude URLs based on keywords or prefixes.
 - 📁 **Organized Output**: Automatically creates a directory structure based on the domain being scraped.
-- 🛡️ **Respectful Scraping**: Implements user-agent headers to respect website policies.
+- 🛡️ **Respectful Scraping**: Implements user-agent rotation and retry logic to respect website policies.
 - ⚙️ **Highly Configurable**: Easy-to-use configuration file for customizing scraping behavior.

 ## Prerequisites